Projects

 The enhancements allowed for the fire fighting capabilities of the refinery to cater with two simultaneous major tank fires at any location.

-The EPCC project incorporated a new fire water pumping facility which comprised of new fire water tanks with a total storage capasity of 40,000m³, and six new 5.5kv electric and 650kw deisel fire pumps housed in a new pumphouse with a total pumping capasity of 102,000 litres per minute.
+and six new 5.5kv electric and 650kw deisel fire pumps housed in a new pumphouse with a total pumping capasity of 102,000 litres per minute.
 A new PLC and power supply system was engineered to control the operation and monitoring of the new water supplies.
 11Km of new carbon steel fire water piping ranging from 12” to 26” was engineered throughout the plant to enhance the existing fire water system.

 120 new 7500lpm AFFF foam/water monitors were engineered throughout the plant to provide a means of manual fire fighting for each oil storage tank and gas sphere in the plant.
 These were supported with 95 new stand post fire hydrants located throughout the plant.